-Protective factors are conditions or attributes in individuals, families, communities, or the larger society that, when present, mitigate or eliminate risk in families and communities that, when present, increase the health and well-being of children and families.
+Protective factors are conditions or attributes in individuals, families, communities, or the larger society that mitigate or eliminate risk, thereby increasing the health and well-being of children and families.
 Protective factors help parents to find resources, supports, or coping strategies that allow them to parent effectively, even under stress.
 Resources include State and local examples.

 - The protective factors framework